op1ekun/tslint_custom_rules/README.md

-# tslint_custom_rules
+# tslint Custom Rules
-A collection of different custom tslint rules
+A collection of different custom tslint rules.

+## Rules

+### no-direct-imports

+Prevents specified modules from being important by path.
+These modules are suppose to be imported using `webpack` shortcuts.